Alex loves animals and is an experienced licensed veterinary technician with a BS in Biology and an AS in Veterinary Technology.

 Pinnipeds are fin-footed marine mammals.
-They differ from cetaceans, dolphins and whales, in that they are able to live out of the ocean and that they do not have blowholes.
+They differ from cetaceans, dolphins, and whales, in that they are able to live out of the ocean and they do not have blowholes.
 This group contains eared seals, phocids, and walruses.
 They are widely distributed throughout the world's oceans.

 Eared seals and phocids are commonly confused.
 Walruses are easier to identify with their characteristic tusks so they will not be the focus of this article.
 Like many things in the natural world, eared seals and phocids have many shared characteristics, but they have many defining features that make them unique.

 Close your eyes, take a moment, and picture a seal.
 Chances are pretty good it was of a cute, barking, big-flippered marine mammal balancing a ball on its nose.
 It may come as a surprise, but when most people think of a seal they really aren't thinking of a seal at all.
 That cute animal with the ball on its nose is in fact a sea lion.
 Seals lack the muscles necessary to balance anything on their noses.
 So what is a seal exactly?

 Phocids, 'true seals', lack an ear flap.
 In other words, they do not have external ears.
 They are still able to hear, their ears are just not clearly defined on the outside of their body.
 Seals also cannot 'walk' on land.
 They lack the capability to rotate their hind flippers as would be necessary to walk (as sea lions can).
 Instead, they move with a characteristic inch-worm-like movement, moving on their bellies.
 This makes them rather slow and awkward when moving on land.
 One other key difference is that when in the water seals propel themselves by a sculling motion by moving their hind flippers and lower body side to side.